RsyncProject/rsync/rsync.1.md

     the same modification timestamp.
 This option turns off this "quick check" behavior, causing all files to be updated.

+    This option can be a little confusing compared to `--ignore-existing` and `--ignore-non-existing` in that that they cause rsync to transfer fewer files, while this option causes rsync to transfer more files.

 0.  `--size-only`

     This modifies rsync's "quick check" algorithm for finding files that need